+Non-Serializable Schedule

+Non-Serializable Schedules-

+- A non-serial schedule which is not serializable is called as a non-serializable schedule. - A non-serializable schedule is not guaranteed to produce the same effect as produced by some serial schedule on any consistent database.

+Characteristics-

+Non-serializable schedules

+- may or may not be consistent - may or may not be recoverable

+Irrecoverable Schedules (Non-recoverable)

+If in a schedule,

+- A transaction performs a dirty read operation from an uncommitted transaction - And commits before the transaction from which it has read the value then such a schedule is known as an Irrecoverable Schedule.

+Recoverable Schedules

-Non-Serializable Schedule Recoverable Schedules If in a schedule, A transaction performs a dirty read operation from an uncommitted transaction • And its commit operation is delayed till the uncommitted transaction either commits or roll backs then such a schedule is known as a Recoverable Schedule. • The commit operation of the transaction that performs the dirty read is delayed. • This ensures that it still has a chance to recover if the uncommitted transaction fails later.
-Transaction T1 Transaction T2 Example-Consider the following schedule-// Dirty Read • T2 performs a dirty read operation. • The commit operation of T2 is delayed till T1 commits or roll backs.
-T1 commits later.
-T2 is now allowed to commit.
+If in a schedule,

+- A transaction performs a dirty read operation from an uncommitted transaction - And its commit operation is delayed till the uncommitted transaction either commits or roll backs then such a schedule is known as a Recoverable Schedule.

+- The commit operation of the transaction that performs the dirty read is delayed.

+- This ensures that it still has a chance to recover if the uncommitted transaction fails

+later.

+Transaction T1

+Transaction T2

+Example-

+Consider the following schedule-

+- T2 performs a dirty read operation.

+- The commit operation of T2 is delayed till T1 commits or roll backs.

+- T1 commits later.

+- T2 is now allowed to commit.